GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 Since Matplotlib is a huge scientific library and is still growing, this chapter will briefly introduce basic terminology and its mechanism.
 For more information, refer to the following URL: https://matplotlib.org/

 ## Terminology
-Matplotlib has various term user and developer may not be familiar of.
-This section is hereby provide terminology used in the library that could help understand.
-Below is a figure from official Matplotlib website:
+Matplotlib has various term developers that may not be familiar.
+This section hereby provides terminology used in the library that could help understand.
+Below is a figure from the official Matplotlib website:

 <div style="background:white; border:solid 3px #808e95; text-align: center; border-radius:0.5em; padding:0.5em 0 0.5em 0;"><img src="{{ '/assets/images/docs/Python/matplotlib_terminology.png' | relative_url }}" width="100%"></div><center style="font-weight:bold">Figure #.
 Matplotlib terminology.</center>
 ### Figure

-Figure is considered an empty window of easel (a standing frame for a canvas):
+A figure is considered an empty easel (a standing frame for a canvas):

 <div style="background:white; border:solid 3px #808e95; text-align: center; border-radius:0.5em; padding:0.5em 0 0.5em 0;"><img src="{{ '/assets/images/docs/Python/matplotlib_figure_no_axes.png' | relative_url }}" width="70%"></div><center style="font-weight:bold">Figure #.
 Matplotlib figure without any axes.</center>
 Calling a figure using API such as `matplotlib.pyplot.figure()` returns pure white window background without anything.

 ### Axes
-Axes (aka. subplot) is the region of the image with the data space, considered as canvas that goes up on easel.
+Axes (aka. subplot) is the region of the image with the data space, considered as a canvas that goes up on the easel.
 Do not be confused with axes and axis which is completely different.
 A following is a figure with four empty axes:

 <div style="background:white; border:solid 3px #808e95; text-align: center; border-radius:0.5em; padding:0.5em 0 0.5em 0;"><img src="{{ '/assets/images/docs/Python/matplotlib_figure_with_axes.png' | relative_url }}" width="70%"></div><center style="font-weight:bold">Figure #.
 Matplotlib figure with four axes.</center>
 API such as `matplotlib.pyplot.subplot()` or `matplotlib.pyplot.subplots()` returns both figure and a single or multiple empty axes simultaneously.